 Under Experiment Type, click the radio button beside Train to start a training experiment to begin building the CNN model.
 Click on Next.

+Optional: if a model has been previously trained, it can be used as a template for a new AI model, and can be selected as a template for creation of a new model from the Select Template Model screen.
+If no template model exists simply skip this step by clicking Next.

 The next screen is the Define New Model screen.
 Under Model, the name that was given to the model in step 3.3 will be automatically populated.